PEDESTRIAN ACCIDENT ATTORNEYS IN ISSAQUAH, WASHINGTON

 Take pictures with your cell phone illustrating what happened.
 If there are traffic signs that the driver may have ignored, take pictures of those as well.
 As soon as you get home, write down or record on your phone everything that happened as you recall it.

 Another important step is to involve an attorney.
-Take your gathered evidence to an experienced personal injury firm.
+Take your gathered evidence to an experienced personal injury firm, like the skilled pedestrian accident attorneys in Issaquah at Pearson Law Firm, P.S.

 Trust an Experienced Law Firm

 If you make an insurance claim against the negligent party, you will be assigned a claims adjuster, whose job is to get you to say or do something they can use to pin the fault on you.
 You have no legal obligation to talk to the negligent party's insurance company, and you should avoid doing so.
 It is their job to lowball or even deny your claim.
 However, you should report the incident to your own insurance company because you may have applicable coverage.
-It's complicated...so that's why you need to involve a knowledgeable attorney who can sort out and protect you from the claims adjuster’s tactics.
+It's complicated...so that's why if you are injured in a pedestrian accident in Washington, you need to involve a knowledgeable attorney who can sort out and protect you from the claims adjuster’s tactics.